Centrifuges

 The History of Centrifuges

-The earliest centrifuges were hand-driven milk separators used during the 15th century, although the first modern centrifuge was not officially invented until the 19th century, when German cafe owner Antonin Prandtl refined the basic design to help purify milk of its fat for his customers.
-The updated design was displayed at the 1875 World Exhibition in Frankfurt.
-In 1926, Theodor Svedberg won the Nobel Prize for his invention of the world’s first ultracentrifuge, which could rotate substances at 10 to the sixth power of gravity.
-Svedberg’s design was driven by a scientific curiosity; he was attempting to study colloids, which are a medley of both liquid and gas, and needed a method to quickly separate the different particle densities.
-Suitably, the next major advances in the field were driven by scientific need.
-In the 1950s, Gernot Zippe invented the Zippe-Type Centrifuge, which is now essentially classified as a gas centrifuge.
-In our contemporary world, most centrifuges are controlled by microprocessors, which allow for specific calibration of force and speed.
+The earliest centrifuges were hand-powered milk separators used in the 15th century.
+However, the first modern centrifuge was not developed until the 19th century, when German cafe owner Antonin Prandtl improved the design to purify milk by removing its fat for customers.
+This updated model was showcased at the 1875 World Exhibition in Frankfurt.
+In 1926, Theodor Svedberg won the Nobel Prize for inventing the world’s first ultracentrifuge, capable of rotating substances at a force equivalent to 10 million times Earth's gravity.
+Svedberg's invention stemmed from his scientific curiosity as he sought a method to study colloids, mixtures of liquid and gas, by separating their particle densities.
+The following major advancements in centrifuge technology were also driven by scientific needs.
+In the 1950s, Gernot Zippe invented the Zippe-Type Centrifuge, now recognized as a gas centrifuge.
+Today, most centrifuges are operated by microprocessors, which allow for precise adjustments of force and speed.

 Centrifuge Design